avmnu-sng/rspec-tracer/README.md

     RSpecTracer.start
     ```

-    Currently using RSpec Tracer with SimpleCov has the following two limitations:
+    If you use RSpec Tracer with SimpleCov, then **SimpleCov would not report branch

-    - SimpleCov **won't be able to provide branch coverage report** even when enabled.
+    coverage results even when enabled**.
-    - RSpec Tracer **nullifies the `SimpleCov.at_exit`** callback.

 3. After running your tests, open `rspec_tracer_report/index.html` in the browser
 of your choice.